We are searching for

 While a car warranty will usually be wrapped into the price of a new car, you'll need to pay extra to cover a used car.
 This extra coverage is known as an extended warranty, or a plan that will protect your vehicle past its original warranty's expiration.
 So should you buy an extended warranty on a used car?
 For the most part, it's a good idea to get an extended warranty.
 Vehicle issues may pop up shortly after purchase that can interfere with your budget, and an extended warranty can give you valuable peace of mind.

-What is an Extended Warranty?
+What Is an Extended Car Warranty?

-Types of Extended Warranties
+Types of Vehicle Extended Warranties

-Types of Extended Warranties
+Types of Vehicle Extended Warranties

 The types of extended warranties available to you are often the same as a regular car warranty.
 Some of these types include: